spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 ## Validator

-To use the [Validator](https://github.com/spectrocloud-labs/validator) with the [Azure plugin](https://github.com/spectrocloud-labs/validator-plugin-azure) you need the following actions to be able to ensure the roles attached to the service principal used by Palette have the required permissions:
+To use the [Validator](https://github.com/spectrocloud-labs/validator) with the [Azure plugin](https://github.com/spectrocloud-labs/validator-plugin-azure) you need the following actions to be able to ensure the roles attached to the service principal used by Validator have the required permissions:

 - Microsoft.Authorization/denyAssignments/read
 - Microsoft.Authorization/roleAssignments/read